CodingAvenue/codestop-course-php-advance/content/Sessions/Sessions.q.md

 /// type=SS, id=0d9e5b04-43b9-4aae-895c-d890e16bb86c, answer=[5]

-In the `if` statement on line 5, what does `$_POST['username']` do?
+In the `if` statement on line 5 of `testSession.php`, what does `$_POST['name']` do?

- - It sets the value of `username` in the form submitted through the HTTP POST method.
+ - It sets the value of `name` in the form submitted through the HTTP POST method.

- - It creates the value of `username` in the form submitted through the HTTP POST method.
+ - It creates the value of `name` in the form submitted through the HTTP POST method.

- - It defines the value of `username` in the form submitted through the HTTP POST method.
+ - It defines the value of `name` in the form submitted through the HTTP POST method.

- - It removes the value of `username` from the form submitted through the HTTP POST method.
+ - It removes the value of `name` from the form submitted through the HTTP POST method.

- - It accesses the value of `username` from the form submitted through the HTTP POST method.
+ - It accesses the value of `name` from the form submitted through the HTTP POST method.

+/// type=SS, id=11060dda-918d-46a4-ae3e-2617cca8ea5f, answer=[3]

+In the `if` statement on line 17 of `testSession.php`, what does `session_destroy();` do?

+ - It stores session data.

+ - It accesses session data.

+ - It destroys all session variables.

+ - It creates new or resumes a certain session.

+ - It collects form data submitted through the HTTP POST method.

 :::